GoogleCloudPlatform/cloud-run-mesh/README.md

     kubectl -n fortio apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/cloud-run-mesh/main/samples/fortio/in-cluster.yaml
     ```

-2. Use the CloudRun service to connect to the in-cluster workload.
+2. Use the Cloud Run service to connect to the in-cluster workload.
 Use the CR service URL with /fortio/ path to access
    the UI of the app.

    In the UI, use "http://fortio.fortio.svc:8080" and you should see the results for testing the connection to the
    in-cluster app.

-In general, the CloudRun applications can use any K8s service name, including shorter version for same-namespace
+In general, the Cloud Run applications can use any K8s service name, including shorter version for same-namespace
 services.
 So fortio, fortio.fortio, fortio.fortio.svc.cluster.local also work.

 In this example the in-cluster application is using ASM.
 It is also possible to access regular K8s applications without
 a sidecar.

-3. To verify calls from K8s to CloudRun, you can use 'kubectl exec' to the fortio Pod, with a command like
+3. To verify calls from K8s to Cloud Run, you can use 'kubectl exec' to the fortio Pod, with a command like

 ```shell
   curl http://${K_SERVICE}.${WORKLOAD_NAMESPACE}.svc:8080/fortio/